-Special categories of personal data - data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions, sex life or sexual orientation, genetic or biometric data used to identify an individual.
+Special categories of personal data - are more sensitive and include data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions (physical and/or mental health), sex life or sexual orientation, genetic or biometric data used to identify an individual.
 There are also separate rules for the processing of personal data relating to criminal convictions and offences.

-Processing means virtually anything done with personal information, including obtaining or collecting it, structuring it, analysing it, storing it, sharing it internally or with third parties (including making it available to be viewed electronically or otherwise), altering it or deleting it.
+Processing means virtually anything done with personal information, including obtaining or collecting it, structuring it, analyzing it, storing it, sharing it internally or with third parties (including making it available to be viewed electronically or otherwise), altering it or deleting it.